ScOreX-242/smartgamematcher/README.md

 Smart Game Matcher

-Smart Game Matcher is a web application that helps users discover video games tailored to their personal preferences and playing habits.
+Smart Game Matcher is a web application that helps users discover video games that actually match their preferences, instead of forcing them to scroll endlessly through irrelevant options.

+---

+**Table of Contents**

+1. Overview
+2. Core Functionality
+3. User Flow
+4. Technology Stack
+5. System Structure
+6. Recommendation Logic
+7. User Experience
+8. Project Scope
+9. Future Improvements
+10. Conclusion

+---

 Overview

-Modern gaming platforms offer thousands of titles, making it difficult for users to decide what to play.
-Many players spend excessive time browsing instead of playing.
-This project addresses that issue by simplifying game discovery through personalized recommendations.
+Today, choosing a game can be more frustrating than playing one.
+With thousands of titles available across platforms, users often feel overwhelmed and unsure where to start.

+Smart Game Matcher focuses on solving this exact problem.
+Instead of showing more options, it helps users find the *right* ones.

+---

 Core Functionality

-The application provides the following capabilities:
+The platform is built around a few key ideas:

-User registration and authentication
+* Simple and secure user authentication
-Onboarding process to collect preferences
+* A short onboarding process to understand the player
-Personalized game recommendations
+* Personalized game recommendations
-Like and dislike feedback system
+* A feedback system (like / dislike) that improves results
-Game detail pages with relevant explanations
+* Detailed game pages with explanations

-Workflow
+The goal is not just to recommend games, but to explain *why* they fit.

+---

+User Flow

-The user journey is designed to be simple and intuitive:
+The experience is designed to feel natural and fast:

-User creates an account or logs in
+* The user signs up or logs in
-Completes a short onboarding questionnaire
+* Completes a quick onboarding (preferences, play style, time)
-Receives a list of recommended games
+* Instantly receives tailored game suggestions
-Interacts with recommendations (like or dislike) System adapts future suggestions based on feedback
+* Interacts with recommendations
+* The system gradually learns and improves

+Over time, the platform becomes more accurate with every interaction.

+---

 Technology Stack

-The application is built using standard modern web technologies:
+The application uses a modern and practical stack:

-Frontend: React or Next.js for user interface
+* Frontend: React or Next.js
-Backend: Node.js (Express) or Python (FastAPI)
+* Backend: Node.js (Express) or Python (FastAPI)
-Database: PostgreSQL
+* Database: PostgreSQL
-Communication: REST API
+* Communication: REST API

+The focus is on simplicity, scalability, and maintainability.

+---

 System Structure

-The project is divided into three main parts:
+The project is divided into three main layers:

 Frontend
-Handles user interface and interactions
+Handles everything the user sees and interacts with, including forms, navigation, and recommendation display.
-Displays recommendations and game data

 Backend
-Processes requests and business logic
-Generates recommendations
+Processes user data, applies business logic, and generates recommendations.

 Database
-Stores users, preferences, games, and feedback
+Stores structured data such as users, preferences, games, and feedback.

+Each layer has a clear responsibility, making the system easier to develop and extend.

+---

 Recommendation Logic

-The recommendation system works in two stages:
+The recommendation system starts simple but evolves over time.

-Initial stage
+Initial stage:

-Matches user preferences (genre, play style, playtime) with available games Adaptive stage
+* Matches user preferences (genre, play style, playtime) with available games

+Adaptive stage:

+* Learns from user feedback
-Improves recommendations based on user feedback Prioritizes similar games over time
+* Prioritizes similar games based on past interactions

 Example:

-If a user prefers action games with short sessions
-The system will recommend similar titles with matching characteristics
+If a user consistently prefers fast-paced games with short sessions, the system will begin to highlight similar titles automatically.

+---

 User Experience

-The application focuses on clarity and ease of use:
+The application is designed to be clear, fast, and intuitive:

-Simple and minimal interface
+* Minimal and distraction-free interface
-Card-based layout for browsing games
+* Card-based layout for browsing
-Fast interaction with recommendations
+* Quick actions (like / dislike)
-Responsive design for desktop and mobile
+* Responsive design for all devices

+The goal is to reduce friction and make discovery effortless.

+---

 Project Scope

-The initial version includes:
+The initial version (MVP) includes:

-Authentication system
+* Authentication system
-Onboarding process
+* Onboarding flow
-Basic recommendation engine
+* Basic recommendation engine
-Interactive feedback system
+* Feedback system
-Game listing and detail views
+* Game list and detail pages

+This provides a complete, working product with core functionality.

+---

 Future Improvements

-Planned enhancements may include:
+The project can be expanded in several directions:

-Integration with external platforms (e.g., Steam)
+* Integration with external platforms (such as Steam)
-More advanced recommendation algorithms
+* More advanced recommendation algorithms
-Social features (friends, shared lists)
+* Social features (friends, shared lists)
-User analytics and insights
+* Analytics and user insights

+---

 Conclusion

-Smart Game Matcher improves the process of choosing what to play.
-Instead of overwhelming users with options, it provides focused, personalized recommendations that evolve over time.
+Smart Game Matcher is not about adding more games to the user’s screen.
+It is about helping users make better choices faster.

+Instead of overwhelming players with options, the platform guides them toward games they are actually likely to enjoy.